davidmoten/rxjava2-aws/README.md

 ```

 ##Reading messages from an AWS SQS queue
 The method below blocks a thread (using long polling).
+When demand exists it connects to the AWS Rest API (using the Amazon Java SDK) and blocks up to 20s waiting for a message.
+IO-wise it's cheap but of course comes with the expense of blocking a thread.

 ```java
 Func0<AmazonSQSClient> sqs = () -> ...;